chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 Lastly is Availability.
 It refers to the preservation of data and resources available for authorized use, especially during emergencies, disasters or equipment failures.

-22. Discuss methods you will use to protect information and data.
+**22. Discuss methods you will use to protect information and data.**

 In order to prevent the exploitation of confidential information from users, the best way to do this is to implement encryption processes for passwords, as well as develop access controls such as antivirus software, firewall and so on.

 We have implemented encryptions for passwords, api keys.
 Moreover, we have implemented authentication and authorisation modules (Devise & Pundit) alongside ruby and active record logic to prevent unintended information from falling into the hands of unauthorized or unintended users.

-23. Research what your legal obligations are in relation to handling user data.
+**23. Research what your legal obligations are in relation to handling user data.**

 The Privacy Act 1988 dictates the legal obligations that regulates the collection, storing, provisioning of access and the management of personal information of all individuals.
 In regards to our handling of user data we have to consider the safety of personal information about our users from threats such as hackers, cyber thefts and so on.
 Transparency is key with regards to user data and privacy.
 One of the things that should be implemented from an early stage if our app was to expand is to provide an in-app disclosure of the data collection and privacy agreement.
 This agreement would outline how their data will be used.
 Moreover, further encryption, authentication, authorisation and firewalls should be implemented as the application grows.
 Lastly, backing up user data is highly advisable to avoid negligence in case of a disaster/attack.